matthewbaggett/matthewbaggett.github.io/index.md

 # Matthew Baggett

-I'm a Developer, Electronics Design enthusiast, Terraform Evangelist, Docker Preacher and Automation-ist.
-I live in Almere, Netherlands.
+Developer, Electronics Design Enthusiast, Terraform Evangelist, Docker Preacher and Automation-ist currently residing in Almere, Netherlands.
 Previously, I've lived in Maastricht in the Netherlands, and Manchester, Sheffield and Leicester, England.
 I'm originally from Oxford, England.